The Rights of Students with Disabilities

 To further ensure against discrimination based on disability — especially one that constitutes an impairment of sensory, manual or speaking skills — an institution may make available auxiliary aids, such as taped texts, interpreters, readers, specially-adapted equipment, and similar services and actions.

 San Diego State University does not discriminate on the basis of disability in the application, admission, participation, access or treatment of persons in any of SDSU’s instructional programs and activities.
-For accommodations and assistance, students with disabilities should contact San Diego State University’s Student Disability Services at 619-594-6473.
+For accommodations and assistance, students with disabilities should contact San Diego State University’s Student Ability Success Center at 619-594-6473.
 Also available through the U.S. Department of Education, Office of Civil Rights is the booklet Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities.

 Students of SDSU who feel they have been victims of discrimination based on disability are encouraged to file a discrimination complaint with the Office of Employee Relations and Compliance.
 For information regarding these procedures, or complaints of unlawful discrimination and harassment, as well as the complaint forms, see Compliance Issues.
 Students may also lodge complaints with appropriate governmental agencies, such as the Office of Civil Rights of the U.S. Department of Education.